GreatSymphonia/pnp-server/pnp/README.md

 ```

 ### PnP server discovery
-An IOS-XE device can discover a PnP server via DHCP option 43 or using DNS lookup for the hostname _pnpserver.your.domain_.
-Where _your.domain_ will be replaced by the DNS domain the dievice recives via DHCP.
-In case of DHCP, the DHCP server needs to send the vendor option 43.
+The IOS-XE device can discover a PnP server via DHCP option 43 or using DNS lookup for the hostname _pnpserver.your.domain_.
+Where _your.domain_ will be replaced by the DNS domain the device receives via DHCP.
+With DHCP, the DHCP server needs to send the vendor option 43.

+Structure of DHCP option 43:

 - 5: DHCP sub-option for PnP
 - A: feature-code for Active